nataliababic/swdevel-lab-hfarm/README.md

 # Prerequisites and Installation

 ## Prerequisites
+First of all, the user must download the "combined_bologna-daily-duration-distribution.csv" CSV file from the "Open Data - Comune di Bologna" website at the following link: https://opendata.comune.bologna.it/explore/dataset/combined_bologna-daily-duration-distribution/export/.
-The user should have Docker and Visual Studio Code installed.
+Then the user should have Docker and Visual Studio Code installed.
 To proceed with the installation and configuration, the user should have the URL of the remote directory and Docker open on the machine.
 Finally, on Visual Studio Code the user should have installed the following extensions: Python, the Docker Extension and the Remote Development Tools.

 ##  Installation and configuration